Country Rugby League: History

-On 13 May 1911, another branch of the NSWRL was established in the Wollongong area.

-In 1911, a Goldfields' League was formed in West Wyalong, and games were played in Tamworth, Aberdeen, and along the South Coast.
+On 13 May 1911, another branch of the NSWRL was established in the Wollongong area, the Illawarra Rugby League.
+A Goldfields' League was formed in West Wyalong, and games were played in Tamworth, Aberdeen, and along the South Coast.
 The game was introduced to Orange in 1912 and spread quickly through the western districts.
-In 1913 branch leagues were formed at Bathurst, Dubbo, Nowra, and Tamworth.
+In 1913 branch leagues were formed at Bathurst, Dubbo, Nowra and Tamworth.

 In 1920, the NSWRL set up a Country Committee.
 NSW Country was divided into six sections: South Coast, Northern Districts, Central Northern Districts, Western Districts, Southern, and North Coast.
 The group system was introduced in 1922, with neighbouring towns being organised into 12 groups.

 The Country Rugby League (CRL) was officially formed in 1934, "subject to the NSW Rugby League still being the paramount institution."
 In 1939 a dispute arose between the CRL and the NSWRL.
 The CRL wanted a new administration structure, an equal partnership in which the NSWRL looked after league in Sydney, and the CRL looked after it in the bush.
 When their proposal was rejected the CRL broke away from the NSWRL for a week, but returned to the fold with a promise that a committee would be set up to sort things out.
-Eventually the CRL gave in on the grounds that it was in no one's best interests to have the game divided during the war.
+Eventually the CRL gave in on the grounds that it was in no one's best interests to have the game divided during World War II.

-The NSWRL and CRL have since cooperated in the running of Rugby league in NSW, including various 'joint ventures' such as the Ron Massey Cup which features three teams from areas under the control of the CRL.
+The NSWRL and CRL have since cooperated in the running of rugby league in NSW, including various 'joint ventures' such as the Ron Massey Cup which features three teams from areas under the control of the CRL.

-On 24 August 2018, the NSWRL and CRL announced that they had entered into a Memorandum of Understanding (MOU) which will involve formal discussions in relation to a possible merger that would see a merger of the two organisations.
-This would result with Rugby League in NSW governed by one body for the first time in more than 80 years.

-In October 2019 merged with the NSWRL after the NSWRL agreed a new constitution and the CRL voted to wind up its affairs immediately.
-The decisions made on 19 October and merger mean that the aim of a unified administration of the sport in NSW was achieved over a year ahead of time.
+On 24 August 2018, the NSWRL and CRL announced that they had entered into a Memorandum of Understanding to begin formal discussions in relation to a possible merger of the two organisations, and a single body governing all rugby league in the state for the first time in more than 80 years.
+In 19 October 2019 the organisations merged after the NSWRL agreed a new constitution and the CRL, over a year ahead of time.